 If you have a friend, colleague or someone in your professional network who has accomplished the goals you have set for yourself, ask them for advice on how they did it.
 Learning from others is a great way to gain valuable perspective and build stronger relationships.
 You can of course reach out to me too!

-Don’t think of these as new year’s resolutions (which are often abandoned by the end of the first quarter) – but instead think of them as goals.
+Don’t think of these as new year’s resolutions (which are often abandoned) – but instead think of them as goals.

 You can really do anything if you set your mind to it and carve out the time to do it.
 We’re all busy individuals, but you can maximize your day and utilize little pockets of time by using your commute to write the article, for example.